fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/fortnite_dances_emotes_l4d/readme.md

 		// If 1, Hide enemy players when dancing fortnite_dances_emotes_l4d_hide_enemies "0"

+		// 0=Player can move while dancing
-		// If 1, Teleport back to the exact position when he started to dance.
-(Some maps need this for teleport triggers) fortnite_dances_emotes_l4d_teleportonend "1"
+		// 1=Player can not move while dancing + teleport back to the exact position when he started to dance. fortnite_dances_emotes_l4d_teleportonend "0"

 		// Sets the playback speed of the animation.
 [0.0-1.0] fortnite_dances_emotes_l4d_speed "0.80"